The art of balancing: Discussion with Simonas Poška

 E: Music transcends humans, no?

-E: So perhaps you can tell me how you create the drammaturgy of your concerts?
+E: So perhaps you can tell me how you create the dramaturgy of your concerts?
 And how you choose your repertoire?

-S: There are many reasons and criteria that go into that but the first of all is that I try to recognize what kind of phase of my life I am in for that moment, what kind of artistic phase?
-Because usually I don´t really need to choose the pieces.
-Usually pieces choose themselves, when you practice certain repertoire, it associates with other repertoire.
-Once you get tired of one kind of repertoire you want another and this goes by waves.
-Sometimes i need long, slow, philosphical, deep pieces but after that I also feel the urge to have something lighter, something shorter, uplifting, maybe a combination of both.
-It really depends on what is happening in my life artisticaly and maybe personaly and what I need at that moment as an artist, also where I can expess myself the most, where I can show my voice the most: so that´s the repertoire I choose.
-Another important aspect is the location where I play: different locations have different audiences and different countries have preferences for different composers, of course some national pieces (of that country) may be there... not necessarily but I think about that.
-I consider also technical aspects like the instrument, the acoustics, the size of the hall and so on.
-So, these are the most important aspects.
-Also important is for me as a professional to plan my programs in a way that I don´t have completely different pieces on every single concert.
-This is also an important aspect too, to recognize your capabilities and not overdo it, so that you still have some freshness but you don´t need to sacrifice everything and then feel terribly afterwards.
-So, this is the thing also with "fresh" music, with new repertoire: I found that if I´m supposed to play old pieces all the time if I want to be freshly inspired, I want to be sharp in my intuition it really helps to have some new repertoire in the program among the older pieces.
-Of course older pieces are more safe technically and I have experience in them, but still somehow psychologically the new repertoire makes me personaly focus not only in that new piece but on the whole program, and my mind stays much sharper and I am also playing the new pieces differently after learning the new pieces.
-For me, I found this formula, that it really helps to have a balance of at least one piece of the programm to be new (of course smaller part of the programm).
-But it depends, sometimes it may happen that everything is new, but from my experience, having a new piece, always elevates the older repertoire that I play.
+S: There are many reasons and criteria that go into that, but first of all I try to recognize what kind of phase of my life I am in at that moment, what kind of artistic phase?
+Because usually I don’t really need to choose the pieces, usually they “choose themselves” - when you practice certain repertoire, it associates with another repertoire.
+Once you get tired of one kind of repertoire you want another and this comes in waves.
+Also, I choose pieces where I can express myself the most, where I am able to tell the most.
+Another important aspect is the location where I play: different locations have different audiences and different countries have preferences for different composers – some national pieces (of that country) may work very well, or pieces by composers of your home country - I always think about that.
+I also consider the technical aspects, like the instrument, the acoustics, the size of the hall and so on.
+For me it’s also important to plan my programs in a way that I don´t have completely different pieces on every single concert.
+This is also an important aspect: to recognize your capabilities and not overdo it, so that you still have some freshness, but you don’t need to sacrifice everything and scramble to just barely manage it.
+There’s also a thing with "fresh" music, with new repertoire: I found that in order to be inspired and sharp with my intuition, it really helps to have some new repertoire in the program among the older pieces.
+Of course, the older pieces may be safer, but somehow psychologically the new repertoire makes me focus not only on that new piece, but on the whole program and this way my mind stays sharp.
+And probably the most important for me is the overall dramaturgy of a program: how do pieces work together, maybe one piece prepares another very well, where are the most important dramatic moments, is it easy to follow and “digest”, does it work as a whole or should there be a brake?
+I always try to answer similar questions while putting a program together – it’s very important to me.

 E: I would like to conclude with a spontaneous question i have not planned.
 You are the son of a painter and an actress.
 And you were talking during this interview a lot about pictures and scenes.
 I had the feeling that the spirit of your parents are part of you.
 Your father paints, and you see your art like a painting.
 Your mother was an actress...